autogun/jobs/README.md

 It’s time to bring maturity and simplicity to authorization, and we’re leading the way with a managed, off-the-shelf policy platform.

 We believe that the best security is powered by community.
 This largely inspired us to open-source our core technology and keep it accessible to all developers.
-Join us for the ride to bring meaningful change to authorization.
+Join us as we build the next generation of authorization.

 ## Our Tel Aviv office location